christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 that Aquila of Sinope and his wife Prisca or Priscilla lived with Paul the Apostle and Paul called them "my fellow workers in Christ Jesus"

-If Aquila = a rabbi named Akiva (the name “Akiva” is a Semitic rendering of the Latin Aquila, meaning “eagle”.
-The eagle was the symbol of Jupiter, of Roman imperium, and of the Flavian dynasty) then this would put all the pieces together.
+Aquila's teacher was a rabbi named Akiva.
+The name "Akiva" is a Semitic rendering of the Latin Aquila, meaning "eagle".
+The eagle was the symbol of Jupiter, of Roman imperium, and of the Flavian dynasty), and if Aquilla was the same person as Akiva then this would put all the pieces together.

 Rabbi Akiva was a claimed teacher of Aquila of Sinope aka Onkelos.
 His other students were Markianos of Alexandria aka Marcion (Greek Markion) of Sinope, also, Shimon bar Yohai aka Simon Peter